Astros de Jalisco vs. Fuerza Regia, the final series of the LNBP

 In another definitive duel, the champion Fuerza Regia of Argentine coach Nicolás Casalánguida defeated at home 96-92 the Plateros de Fresnillo of Argentine strategist Juan José Pidal to win the title of the east and get the ticket for the final in which he they will measure the Astros.

-The Silversmiths they had their fourth with more errors in the second and although they grew by triple, Royal Force he maintained his strength in the area and another seven points from Robinson and 11 from Mexican Joseph Ávila sent the monarch up 49-36 at halftime.
+The Silversmiths they had their fourth with more errors in the second and although they grew by three times, Royal Force he maintained his strength in the area and another seven points from Robinson and 11 from Mexican Joseph Ávila sent the monarch up 49-36 at halftime.

 Royal Force He sentenced the game in the third quarter, in which he had up to 18 points of advantage to go 70-59 up in the final 10 minutes, before some Silversmiths that they did not keep up.